-A new exhibition examines the world through the photographic and digital works of internationally acclaimed Southeast and East Asian artists.
+An exhibition that examined the world through the photographic and digital works of internationally acclaimed Southeast and East Asian artists.

-State-less 無國界 asks what it means to have a complex identity, influenced by background as well as country of origin, how Southeast and East Asian heritage can engage politically, and how it can challenge the wider public.
-In this four week exhibition, we will examine how these artists make sense of their environment.
+State-less 無國界 asked what it means to have a complex identity, influenced by background as well as country of origin, how Southeast and East Asian heritage can engage politically, and how it can challenge the wider public.
+In this four week exhibition, we examined how these artists make sense of their environment.
 What are the tangible borders and invisible boundaries that define their identities?
-From Vietnamese refugees’ historical migration routes, urban sounds of Taiwan, post-Tsunami Japan, through to permaculture in Hong Kong, works here will present aspects of the region rarely explored by Western audiences.
+From Vietnamese refugees’ historical migration routes, urban sounds of Taiwan, post-Tsunami Japan, through to permaculture in Hong Kong, works presented aspects of the region rarely explored by Western audiences.

-State-less 無國界 at Two Temple Place forms part of the Kakilang Festival 2023, which features cultural events across London.
-The exhibition is conceived and curated by designer, artist and Kakilang Associate Artistic Director Ling Tan with Two Temple Place.
+State-less 無國界 at Two Temple Place was part of the Kakilang Festival 2023, which featured cultural events across London.
+The exhibition was conceived and curated by designer, artist and Kakilang Associate Artistic Director Ling Tan with Two Temple Place.

 Find out more about the themes explored in State-less 無國界 on the exhibition’s dedicated website.